Sales Prospecting Sales Funnel Lead Qualification

 Note that we said “to some extent” because there could be other reasons that prospects reply to marketing outreach.
 Maybe they needed your cheat sheet for a university project, for instance.

 This is the next level of evaluating whether the prospect is worth any time and effort from the sales team.
 A SAL is an MQL verified and approved for further consideration by the sales team.
-During this stage, you might check a prospect out on LinkedIn and find that their job title indicates that they are sufficiently high up on the hierarchy to be a decision-making authority.
-You find that they’re also in a sector that could benefit from your product.
-Your research tells you that they could be worthy of pursuing.
-A SAL is more qualified than an MQL, but you need more information before you go after them hammer and tongs.
+During this stage, you might check a prospect out on LinkedIn and confirm that their job title and company match your buyer personas.
+You also evaluate their decision-making authority.

 Prep checklist before your first call

-Check if your company and the potential customer have connected previously by going to their CRM activity.
+Check if your company and the potential customer have connected previously by going through their CRM activity.
 A simple search should get you an answer.
 You might just find that they’ve actually shown interest in your solution on a prior occasion but couldn’t jump aboard due to unforeseen circumstances (like a pandemic, perhaps?).

 Know the company better